 Real estate syndication can take many forms, including equity investments, debt investments, or a combination of both.
 In an equity investment, investors own a share of the property and typically receive a share of the rental income and any appreciation in the property value.
 In a debt investment, investors finance the property and receive regular interest payments.

 One of the main benefits of real estate syndication is the ability to access larger real estate investments than may be possible for an individual investor.
-By pooling their money together, investors can potentially invest in more extensive and more lucrative properties, which may provide higher returns than smaller properties.
+In addition, by pooling their money together, investors can potentially invest in larger and more lucrative properties, which may provide higher returns than smaller properties.

 Additionally, real estate syndication can provide passive income for investors, as the syndicator is typically responsible for managing the property and handling tenant-related issues.
 This can be a valuable benefit for investors who do not have the time or expertise to manage real estate investments.

 However, real estate syndication also comes with risks.
-Investors may have limited control over the investment, and their money may be tied up for an extended period of time.
+For example, investors may have limited control over the investment, and their money may be tied up for an extended period of time.
 Additionally, there is always the risk of the property not performing as expected, which could result in lower returns or even a loss of investment.

 The Phases of Real Estate Syndication

 The real estate syndication process typically involves several phases, which are as follows: